 Best Bluetooth Earbuds: Welcome to TechRadar's round-up of the best wireless Bluetooth earbuds and earphones in 2018

-These innovations were happening long before Apple ever thought of cutting the cord, but that certainly has helped push things along.
+While these innovations were happening long before Apple ever thought of cutting the cord, the release of the Apple AirPods in late 2016 and Google Pixel Buds in 2017 certainly helped to push things along too.

-Ready to cut the cord?
-Read on for the best Bluetooth headphones we've seen so far: whether you're looking for a model with noise-cancellation, a good long battery life, or support for high-res audio, we'll have the best option for you.
+If we’ve convinced you that it’s truly time to cut the cord, then read on for the best Bluetooth headphones we've seen so far: whether you're looking for a model with noise-cancellation, a good long battery life, or support for high-res audio, we'll have the best option for you.

 Can't decide which type of headphones to buy?
 Check out our guide video: